 Since most people have switched to online services after the pandemic, there has been a huge rise in the overall volume of online and cashless transactions.
 A variety of fraudsters are taking advantage of the chaos and lack of ideal security solutions for increasing the number of frauds.

-There are reports that in the unsecured lending space, both banks and FinTechs lenders saw a huge surge in lending fraud when Covid-19 was declared as a pandemic.
+There are reports that in the unsecured lending space, both banks and FinTechs lenders saw a huge surge in lending fraud when Covid-19 was declared a pandemic.
 Almost all kinds of frauds were done as first-party application fraud, third-party application fraud, and synthetic ID fraud.
 Financial institutions onboarding remote customers need to be vigilant in their onboarding and online ID verification methods.
 This is needed to reduce phishing scams and fake websites.
-This is the last digital identity verification trends that suggests the need for digital ID verification.
+This is the last digital identity verification trend that suggests the need for digital ID verification.

 Conclusion: Digital Identity Verification Trends